 Pyridostigmine is mainly excreted unchanged by the kidney.6,7,8 Therefore, lower doses may be required in patients with renal disease, and treatment should be based on titration of drug dosage to effect.6,7

-Safety and effectiveness in pediatric patients have not been established.
+Pediatric Use: Safety and effectiveness in pediatric patients have not been established.

-The side effects of Pyridostigmine bromide are most commonly related to overdosage and generally are of two varieties, muscarinic and nicotinic.
+The side effects of pyridostigmine bromide are most commonly related to overdosage and generally are of two varieties, muscarinic and nicotinic.
 Among those in the former group are nausea, vomiting, diarrhea, abdominal cramps, increased peristalsis, increased salivation, increased bronchial secretions, miosis and diaphoresis.
 Nicotinic side effects are comprised chiefly of muscle cramps, fasciculation and weakness.
 Muscarinic side effects can usually be counteracted by atropine, but for reasons shown in the preceding section the expedient is not without danger.
 As with any compound containing the bromide radical, a skin rash may be seen in an occasional patient.
 Such reactions usually subside promptly upon discontinuance of the medication.

 Pyridostigmine Dosage and Administration

-The size and frequency of the dosage must be adjusted to the needs of the individual patient.
-The average dose is ten 60-mg tablets daily, spaced to provide maximum relief when maximum strength is needed.
+Conventional Tablets - The average dose is ten 60 mg tablets, spaced to provide maximum relief when maximum strength is needed.
 In severe cases as many as 25 tablets a day may be required, while in mild cases one to six tablets a day may suffice.

-Note: For information on a diagnostic test for myasthenia gravis, and for the evaluation and stabilization of therapy, please see product literature on Tensilon® (edrophonium chloride).
+Note: For information on a diagnostic test for myasthenia gravis, and for the evaluation and stabilization of therapy, please see product literature on Tensilon®# (edrophonium chloride).

-How is Pyridostigmine Supplied
+How is Pyridostigmine supplied

 IMPORTANT: These tablets are hygroscopic.
 Keep in a dry place with the silica gel enclosed.